 That data is available to directors of public health in local councils who have signed a data protection record.
 I am committing to the House to publish it at as local a level as possible, so that everybody will be able to see and analyse that data.

 People will have seen from the action we have taken today and announced tonight that although I do not want to take that sort of local action, we are perfectly prepared to take it if that is what is needed to control the virus.
-Throughout the lifting of the lockdown measures, our plan has been to lift the national measures and have a more targeted approach, whether that is at an individual case, whereby NHS test and trace contacts all those who have been in contact with the person who has tested positive, or whether at a cluster in one setting, for example, in the factory in Kirklees that was mentioned, which was addressed at that level, or at a wider outbreak, as demonstrated by tonight’s action.
+Throughout the lifting of the lockdown measures, our plan has been to lift the national measures and have a more targeted approach, whether that involves an individual case, whereby NHS Test and Trace contacts all those who have been in contact with the person who has tested positive, or a cluster in one setting, for example in the factory in Kirklees that was mentioned, which was addressed at that level, or a wider outbreak, as demonstrated by tonight’s action.

-Will my right hon.
+First, will my right hon.
 Friend share what factors lie behind the infection rate being so high in Leicester?
 Will those factors be shared with local resilience forums, such as mine in the south-east, so that they can also prepare?
 Secondly, he said that children in Leicester were particularly vulnerable.
-That is not the norm for covid, so is this a separate strand of covid or can he say why the youngsters in Leicester are so vulnerable?
+That is not the norm for covid, so is this a separate strand of covid, or can he say why the youngsters in Leicester are so vulnerable?